Which Oil is the Best? Is My Olive Oil Enough?

 *The supplement hanbook - Mark Moyad, MD, MPH

-Fat- or lipids are the most concentrated source of energy in the diet.
-There are three classes of lipids: triglycerides, phospholipids and sterols.
-The function of fat to the body is vital, but too much ca be a problem.
-The diet must be designed to include the essential amounts and avoid any excess.
+Fats- or lipids are the most concentrated source of energy in the diet.
+There are three classes of lipids: triglycerides, phospholipids, and sterols.
+The function of fat to the body is vital, but too much can be a problem.
+All diets should be designed to include the essential amounts and avoid any excess.

 *The nutrition Dictionary – A Dictionary of Food and Nutrition